jonghyun1114/jonghyun1114/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently study in PKNU computerengineering!
+- 🔭 I’m currently study in PKNU computerengineedring!
-- 🌱 I’m  currently learning linux , cloud
+- 🌱 I’m  currently learning linux , clou
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...